 To help children through this trying period, several films can assist in dealing with grief.
 These movies do not shy away from the subject matter but also leave an enduring message of hope to help kids positively overcome their grief.

-8 Movies that Will Help Kids Overcome Grief
+Best Movies To Help Kids Overcome Grief

 1. The Lion King (1994)